ucdavis-bioinformatics-training/courses/CLI_Intro/command-line-intro.md

 Note that, unlike Windows, linux does not depend on file extensions to determine file behavior.
 So you could name a tarball 'fish.puppy' and the extract command above should work just fine.
 The only thing that should be different is that tab-completion doesn't work within the 'tar' command if it doesn't see the 'correct' file extension.

-## Forced Removal

-When you're on the command line, there's no 'Recycle Bin'.
-Since we've expanded a whole directory tree, we need to be able to quickly remove a directory without clearing each subdirectory and using 'rmdir'.

-    rm -rf PhiX

-Here -r = recursively remove sub-directories, -f means *force*.
-We actually want to use those directories, so un-archive them again!

-Obviously, be careful with 'rm -rf', there is no going back, if you delete something with rm, rmdir its gone!

 ## BASH Wildcard Characters

-When we want to specify or operate on sets of files all at once.
+We can use 'wildcard characters' when we want to specify or operate on sets of files all at once.

     ls ?hiX/Illumina